ManticoreGamesInc/platform-documentation/src/tutorials/curves.md

 ## Getting the Value of a Curve for a Time

-A main powerhouse feature of curves is to be able to get a value on a specific point in time in correlation to the beginning of the curve.
-For instance, if a curve has a range of `0` - `3` seconds on a liner path and you get the value at `1.5` seconds, the value returned would be `1.5`.
+A main powerhouse feature of curves is to be able to get a value on a specific point in time anywhere along the curve.
+For instance, if a curve has a range of `0` - `3` seconds on a linear path and you get the value at `1.5` seconds, the value returned would be `1.5`.

 This can be obtained through `SimpleCurve:GetValue(time)`.
 More information can be found at the [SimpleCurve API](../api/simplecurve.md#getvalue).